mviereck/x11docker/README.md

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)

 # X servers and Wayland compositors to choose from
-If no X server is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--wm` and `--gpu`.
+If no X server option is specified, x11docker automatically chooses one depending on installed dependencies and on given or missing options `--desktop` and `--gpu`.
-For single applications, x11docker prefers `--xpra`.
+ - For single applications, x11docker prefers `--xpra`.
-If `--wm=none`, x11docker assumes a window manager or desktop environment in image and prefers `--xephyr`.
+ - With option `--desktop`, x11docker assumes a desktop environment in image and prefers `--xephyr`.
+ - With option `--gpu`, x11docker prefers `--xpra-xwayland` for single applications, or `--weston-xwayland` for desktop environments.
-If option `--gpu` is given, it prefers `--xpra-xwayland` or `--weston-xwayland`.
-If none of them can be started due to missing dependencies, it uses `--hostdisplay` or `--xorg`.
+ - If none of above can be started due to missing dependencies, x11docker uses `--hostdisplay` or `--xorg`.

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)